JMechW/ANDY/README.md

 # ANDY
 This is the repository of ANDY - a symbolic-numerical multi-body toolbox in MATLAB for modeling, simulation, and control.
 (2021/12/15)

 MATLAB Version Requirement: 2017 or later.
-For pre-compiling, the MATLAB coder toolbox is also required.
+For pre-compiling, the MATLAB Coder toolbox is also required.

 # Copyright and Claims